Vision is key to your child's learning

 If it is determined that your child needs corrective lenses, the eye doctor will let you and your child know when to wear the glasses.
 Contact lenses can also be worn and are appealing for children who play sports.
 Here are a few things to keep in mind if you child needs glasses or contact lenses:

-• It is just as easy to lose glasses as it is to lose the remote control.
+• It is very easy to misplace glasses among all that a child has going on.
 A simple rule to keep in mind: on your face or in your case.

 • Remind your child that his or her glasses are custom made and not for a friend or sibling - no matter how cute they may look.
 If they can see better with your child’s glasses, an eye exam is recommended.